ezEngine/docs-src/pages/docs/animation/skeletal-animation/skeleton-component.md

 * `VisualizeSkeleton`: Whether the component should visualize the skeleton at this time.

+* `VisualizeColliders`: Whether the collision shapes of the skeleton should be visualized.

+* `VisualizeJoints`: Whether the joints between the bones shall be visualized.

+* `VisualizeSwingLimits`, `VisualizeTwistLimits`: Whether the swing and twist limits of the joints shall be visualized.

 * `BonesToHighlight`: A semicolon-separated list of bone names (case sensitive).
 Every bone whose name appears in the list will be rendered with a highlight.
 To know the available bone names, inspect the bone hierarchy in the respective [skeleton asset](skeleton-asset.md).

 ## See Also

 * [Skeletal Animations](skeletal-animation-overview.md)
 * [Animated Mesh Component](animated-mesh-component.md)